B2B Marketing Agency logo

 Benefits of Indirect Distribution

-• Reduced Inventory: Once product leaves the factory and is shipped to the distributor, they are invoiced and storing the product becomes their problem.
+• Reduced inventory: Once product leaves the factory and is shipped to the distributor, they are invoiced and storing the product becomes their problem.
 Whereas with DIRECT DISTRIBUTION (no distributors) the product originator would need much larger warehousing to store finished goods inventory.
+However, this is dependent on the type of indirect distribution arrangement being adopted.
+For example retail and wholesale distributors purchase stock whereas sales agents do not.

 Disadvantages of indirect distribution